Trintous/dex-bot/README.md

 # dex-bot
+⚠ This no longer works, as the pokemon site has added bot protection I have yet to bypass.
+Sorry!

 ### A lightweight Pokémon bot

 Just a bot I use sometimes when I need information while in a battle.